fit-r2lab/rhubarbe/README.md

 ## P1 : known bugs for production

-* test. test. test
-* test monitor.sh (monitor logs still in `rhubarbe.conf`...)
+* **monitor logs still in `rhubarbe.log`**
+  * to find out where exactly : `find / -name rhubarbe.log | xargs ls -lart`

+  * apparently when ran from cron this ends up in `/root/fitsophia/rhubarbe.log`

+* check that the previous monitor is down as expected (Done?)
+* check that rhubarbe-save is connected to the authorization system
+* test, test, test...

 ## for deployment (P2)

 * fix issues with empty leases being displayed in the onelab portal
-* take down previous monitor
-* check that rhubarbe-save is connected to the authorization system
 * some other commands (wait, status, etc...) should issue a warning when not authorized
 * rhubarbe leases -l seems broken, and not sure if owners are properly displayed